 A retrospective look at the RIMI Baltic transaction – one of the largest deals in the Baltics – through three perspectives: the global view of the buyer and seller, the organisational impact on RIMI, and the experience of being inside the company as a leader and employee, concluding with a brief look at what comes next.

-MĀRTIŅŠ MELLĒNS, Private Equity and Principal Investing Practice at McKinsey & Company
+MĀRTIŅŠ MELLĒNS, Private Equity and Principal Investing Practice, McKinsey

 NERIJUS DROBAVIČIUS, Partner at INVL Baltic Sea Growth Fund and INVL Private Equity Fund II